Running a business involves employing staff. Employing staff needs someone to recruit, manage and review them.

 Depending on the size of your business, you will have differing HR requirements with different HR salaries to consider paying.

 Often smaller companies only need an administrator.
-An HR Officer can earn an average salary of over £24,000 – typically these people will drive recruitment and manage employee data.
+An HR Administrator can earn an average salary of over £24,000 – typically these people will drive recruitment and manage employee data.

 Large companies may require a full HR department consisting of:

 - Several HR Officers.
 Whose average salaries are over £28,000

 - Some HR Managers average salaries are over £38,000

 - An HR Director – with an average salary of over £80,000 – making human resources a well-paid sector to work in.